uvicmakerlab/dhsi2015/DHSI2015ArduinoNotes.md

 ## Exercise 2 – Incorporating a Button

-Now that we got the LED blinking, let’s add a button as a digital input sensor to control when it turns on or off.
+Now that we have the LED blinking, let’s add a button as a digital input sensor to control when it turns on or off.

 * Start by hooking up the circuit using your breadboard.
 Insert the button across the middle bridge on the breadboard.
 Hook up the bottom left leg of the button to 5V on the Arduino.
 Hook up the top right leg of the button to digital pin 2.
 Add the resistor with one leg along the same path as the bottom right leg of the button, and then connect the other leg of the 10k Ohm resistor (brown-black-orange) to GND.